Lockdown latest – a summaryBack to top

 I’m due to have a new aid/adaptation in my home.
 What will happen now?

-We are starting to resume work on aids and adaptations and we’ll be getting in touch with customers to book these back in.
 We’re still carrying out urgent adaptations that support you or a member of your household to be discharged from hospital, wherever we can.
 We’re also continuing to log any referrals we receive during this time, and we’ll contact you about next steps.

 I live in a flat.
 Are communal area safety inspections still happening?